dariye/personal-goals/happy-moments/2017-moments.md

 I wrote a early this morning!
 More to come.
 Had a good chat with the office night owls Ian, Jeremy, and Divya!

+# 02/01/2017
+Busy day at work.
+A few colleagues are moving on to other thing and I'm happy for them.

+Go to hang out with some of the NYU crew.
+Went to see the amazing Ashley Gavin at Carolines.
+Awesome place to check out.